ERAP Appointment Pause

 Q: What is the Emergency Rental Assistance Program?

-A: The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies, by providing funding for overdue rent including late fees and court costs if qualified household is facing eviction.
+The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies, by providing funding for overdue rent including late fees and court costs if qualified household is facing eviction.
 The program also supports security deposits and the first month's rent for residents moving into new apartments.
 The amount paid on behalf of eligible households depends on a household's income and available resources and is subject to certain limitations.

 Q: How much does ERAP provide for back rent arrears?

-A: Per the U.S. Department of Housing and Urban Development's (HUD) Rent Reasonableness Guidelines, ERAP may provide up to five times the rental amount based on the area zip code and bedroom size of the apartment/house. https://dhs.dc.gov/page/monthly-income-limits-fair-market-rent
+A: Per the U.S. Department of Housing and Urban Development's (HUD) Rent Reasonableness Guidelines, ERAP may provide up to five times the rental amount based on the area zip code and bedroom size of the apartment/house.https://dhs.dc.gov/page/monthly-income-limits-fair-market-rent

 Q: How much does ERAP provide for security deposit and first month rent?